Skip to main content

 Ekran System is a universal insider risk management platform that combines reactive and proactive approaches to handling user-related incidents.

-Manage access of privileged and regular users in your infrastructureReceive alert notifications about users’ suspicious activity and view live user sessions
+• Manage access of privileged and regular users in your infrastructure.

-Monitor user activity of your employees and any remote users connecting to your systemStop suspicious activity that triggered an alert by killing an application or blocking the user
+• Monitor user activity of your employees and any remote users connecting to your system.

-Secure and manage passwords of all users in your organizationLeverage the AI-powered UEBA module to automatically detect and respond to abnormal user behavior
+• Secure and manage passwords of all users in your organization.

-This is just a selection of the features Ekran System has to offer.
-Among other things, you can use Ekran System as USB device management, user activity reporting, security incident investigation, and remote session recording software.
+This is just a small selection of the features Ekran System has to offer.
+Among other things, you can use Ekran System for the purposes of USB device management, security incident investigation, and remote session recording.

 Ekran System helps you meet the most important IT compliance requirements, including those imposed by NIST, HIPAA, and PCI DSS.